pyphs/pyphs/README.rst

 Package structure
 -----------------

-The package has a very simple structure, divided into the following folders:
+The package divided into the following folders:

 `/docs <docs>`_
   package documentation